Lady Gaga’s tribute to David Bowie at the 58th Grammy Awards was under scrutiny before she even stepped on stage.

 When negative reviews of the performance began surfacing on the Internet just moments after they left the stage, Rodgers took to Twitter, quick to remind everyone of his relationship with the musician and insinuating that he would know best what Bowie would have wanted.

-Two days before his death, Bowie’s twenty-fifth studio album, Blackstar, was released.
+Two days before his death, Bowie’s 25th studio album, Blackstar, was released.
 An album written knowing death was near, he spent some of his final days ensuring his musical legacy would live on.
 Bowie’s groundbreaking career was unlike any musician before him, and he continued right until the end.

 The effects, while some may say were excessive, were reminiscent of Bowie’s ever-evolving performances.
-Just thirty-five days after the passing of a true legend, Gaga brought to the stage a performance most artists couldn’t have dreamed of: a performance that carried on Bowie’s legacy in so many ways, and that brought his essence back to life.
+Just 35 days after the passing of a true legend, Gaga brought to the stage a performance most artists couldn’t have dreamed of: a performance that carried on Bowie’s legacy in so many ways, and that brought his essence back to life.